freeCodeCamp/freeCodeCamp/guide/english/algorithms/search-algorithms/binary-search/index.md

 ## Binary Search

-A binary search locates an item in a sorted array by repeatedly dividing the search interval in half.
+A binary search locates an item in a sorted array by repeatedly dividing the search interval in half.It is better than linear search in cases where we have an already sorted array.

 ![](images/binary_search.gif "Binary Search vs Sequential Search")